karthikeyakannaiah/letus-firebase-project/README.md

-where you can post things to youself and also to public and have a profile
+where you can post things to yourself and have a profile

 pretty basic things or feature in social network platforms